 Although you have no doubt been taught about how to drive when it is snowing.
 But have you ever considered how winter snow damages your car during the winter months?
 From a car, SUV, to truck, all vehicles can be damaged when it is snowing.
 That is why you need to take steps to protect your car from the adverse effects of snow.

-So how does snow damage your car?
+So Let’s find out how winter snow damages your car?